Sexual Assault Program

 - Advocacy for all ages during forensic medical exams, law enforcement interviews, and the criminal justice process

-- Individual therapy for women and men ages 13 and up in Clark County
+- Individual therapy for people ages 13 and up in Clark County

 - Prevention and community education